Buckfast Bees: A Good Hybrid?

 Characteristics

-There are several desirable traits of Buckfast bees that have made them a beekeeper favorite.
+There are several desirable traits of Buckfast bees:

 - Appearance